On the page The Nemesida WAF local settings management web interface is available. To use the functionality, several conditions must be met:

 - the functionality is activated by the administrator;

 - the address of the connection to the Nemesida WAF API is specified in the parameter

-Local settings management means that all settings set when using the Nemesida WAF Personal Account are stored locally, are not transmitted outside the network perimeter and do not depend on the availability of the server
+Local settings management means that all settings set when using the Nemesida WAF Cabinet are stored locally, are not transmitted outside the network perimeter and do not depend on the availability of the server

 After clicking on the Nemesida WAF dynamic module settings management section opens.

 To complete the configuration of this module, it is enough to set a condition for temporary automatic blocking of the IP address (ban).
 Using the parameter will allow the functionality of detecting DDoS attacks, brute force attacks and flood attacks to block the source of the attack.

 By clicking on you can add a new set of values for the parameter, a dialog box will appear for this.

 For example, we added a request blocking condition separately for the domain

 example.com and blocking conditions for all other domains.
 To edit the current settings, click on .

 After saving, the settings are applied automatically to all installed copies of the Nemesida WAF dynamic module, the settings of which can be controlled using a web application.